F3rika/mapPat/README.md

    >  - The `mapPat_config.R` file must be updated so that the `inputs_path` variable at line 44 of the file matches the path to the `Input` folder.

 Please, when testing that mapPat is correctly installed and functioning use data from Italy (for SARS-CoV-2) or United States (for mPox).

+##Input tables
+The workflow, scripts and configuration files used to produce mapPat's input tables are available in the [InputGeneration](https://github.com/F3rika/mapPat/tree/mapPat_Current/InputGeneration) folder of this GitHub.

+Please notice that up to date versions of the input tables for mapPat are made available through a dedicated Zenodo Repository for all the countries for which an adequate number of sequences is available through Nextstrain.
+The repository is regularly updated.